mjfrigaard/sharing-your-work/manuscript/chapter1.md

 **Good thing I have peer-reviewed publications!**

-These are also not as useful as you might think.
 Peer-reviewed articles are usually written for a very niche audience, and rarely in a way that makes the contents interesting beyond only those researchers closest to the subject matter.
-These papers are also more advertisements or products--they are the result of a long process in which you have acquired a lot of different skills, and some of the essential skills (i.e., how much of the work you did yourself) aren't even listed.
+These papers are still essential to advancing science (and your career as a scientist), but they represent the end of a long process in which you've demonstrated many different skills (reading and summarizing previous research, designing a study, data analysis, and communication).
+This sentiment is summarized well in the quote from Jonathan Buckheit and David Donoho at Stanford,

+> "*An article about computational science in a scientific publication is not the scholarship itself, it is merely advertising of the scholarship.
+The actual scholarship is the complete software development environment and the complete set of instructions which generated the figures.*"

+And like most advertising, peer-reviewed papers leave many essential details out.
 For example, journal articles can't document how you ended up at the particular research question or hypothesis you tested (and why you had to change it).
 Neither the thesis/dissertation nor the peer-reviewed paper can document what you did in graduate school.

 * coming up with an idea,
 * turning that idea into a research question,